-- 2.-(1) These Regulations extend to England and Wales. - (2) These Regulations do not apply to- - (a) any ornamental aquatic animal reared in a non-commercial aquarium; - (b) any aquatic animal caught for the purpose of production of fishmeal, fish feed, fish oil or any similar product; - (c) any wild aquatic animal harvested or caught for direct entry into the food chain other than one which is to be treated as an aquaculture animal under regulation 18(3).
+- 2. These Regulations do not apply to- - (a) any ornamental aquatic animal reared in a non-commercial aquarium; - (b) any wild aquatic animal harvested or caught for direct entry into the food chain other than one which is to be treated as an aquaculture animal under regulation 18(3); - (c) any aquatic animal caught for the purpose of production of fishmeal, fish feed, fish oil or any similar product.